JustinHu1988/My-notes/Linux-bible-notes.md

 ## Using Shell Variables

-The shell itself stores information that may be useful to the user’s shell session in what are called **variables**.
+The shell itself stores information that may be useful to the user's shell session in what are called **variables**.

 - *You can see all variables set for your current shell by typing the **`set`** command.*

 A subset of your local variables are referred to as **environment variables**.

-- Environment variables are variables that are ecported to any new shells opened from the current shell.
+- Environment variables are variables that are exported to any new shells opened from the current shell.
 - *Type **`env`** to see environment variables*.